Savchhenko/Savchhenko/README.md

 # 👋 Hello!
-My name is Alexandra Savchenko and I'm a beginner *Fronted developer* from Voronezh, Russia.
+My name is Alexandra Savchenko and I'm a beginner *Frontend developer* from Voronezh, Russia.
 ### 👩‍🎓This year I will get a bachelor's degree in computer science and computer engineering at Voronezh State University.

 ### I don't have any commercial experience in web development, so here you can find only my learning projects.
 The most interesting of them are pinned below